How to Learn Taiwanese Quickly

 Rewards of Learning Taiwanese

 Learning the Taiwanese variety of the Southern Min dialect of the Chinese language has been one of the most rewarding achievements of my life.
 Since 1973 I have used Taiwanese both in my family life and in my daily work.
 Taiwanese is a language which can be acquired or learned by anyone if they have the motivation and need to use it.
 This article is an account of my experience in learning Taiwanese and later study in maintaining proficiency.

 Why Learn Taiwanese?

 It was late 1968 in Taipei, Taiwan.
 A U.S. Navy buddy and I were sitting in the Mona Lisa Club on Fushun Street off of Section 3 of Chungshan North Road.
 Rick and I enjoyed frequenting this club to talk to the young, beautiful Chinese and Taiwanese ladies and to practice the Chinese Mandarin which we recently learned.
 Suddenly a young western man entered the club and gave the girls some greetings which weren't in Mandarin.
 The young ladies congregated around this man and were laughing and talking to him in this strange language.
 Upon my questioning, a club girl named Angel with sparkling little, black eyes said he was speaking Taiwanese.
 As it turned out, at least half of the girls in the Mona Lisa were native Taiwanese and preferred speaking Taiwanese to Mandarin.
 I guess the first reason I became interested in Taiwanese was a desire to learn more about the native Taiwanese and not have them talk about me in a language which I couldn't understand.

-The second reason was because I married a native Taiwanese and needed the language for communication.
+The second reason was that I married a native Taiwanese and needed the language for communication.
 My wife at that time came from a rural area in central Taiwan and could not speak Mandarin that well due to a low education.
 Because her English wasn't that good either, we decided it would be best for me to acquire Taiwanese since we would be living in a non-foreign area of Kaohsiung City.